Scottish Girl Names

 19. Aria & Ellie (tied)

-If you want to see which girl names are popular in Scotland right now, here's a list of the Top 20 Scottish Girl Names in 2022 (according to the National Records of Scotland website) Notice Olivia is back in it's traditional number one position!
+Here's a list of the Top 20 Scottish Girl Names in 2022 where you'll notice that Olivia is back in it's traditional number one position

 1. Olivia